Malmö University Publications

 Malmö högskola, Faculty of Education and Society (LS), Department of Nature, Environment and Society (NMS).ORCID iD: 0000-0001-6389-0686

 2017 (English)In: A Political Sociology of Educational Knowledge: Studies of Exclusions and Difference / [ed] Thomas S. Popkewitz, Jennifer Diaz, Christopher Kirchgasler, Routledge, 2017, p.
-163-176Chapter in book (Other academic)
+163-176Chapter in book (Refereed)

 Abstract [en]